Art ImmHERsive

 User Profiles

-The aggregated findings from the interviews and screener surveys revealed key frustrations.
+The aggregated findings from the screener surveys and interviews revealed key frustrations.
 These pain points and needs were crucial in informing my design decisions later on.

 User Journeys